 Enbridge’s track record includes multiple instances of misleading the public and mistreating Indigenous water protectors.
 The company has run deceptive ads in Michigan where it used the image of a NOAA scientist to claim Enbridge closely monitors water quality impacts.
 In Minnesota, Enbridge did not deliver on the number of local jobs it had promised the community to create.
 Moreover, the company has a history of lying about safety precautions that can directly impact water quality.

 The Ingleside Energy Center sees some of the highest volumes of fracked LNG and crude oil exported through its terminal in the entire United States.
 It can store 16 million barrels at once and its export facility is capable of loading 1.5 million barrels each day into massive ships docked in the Gulf of Mexico, according to Tank Storage News.
-Moda announced plans to expand the terminal [Find press release about the expansion] by constructing a new pier on McGloin’s bluff.
+Moda announced plans to expand the terminal by constructing a new pier on McGloin’s bluff.

 The Army Corps of Engineers approved the permit under Section 404 of the Clean Water Act to allow Enbridge to dredge 43 acres of seabed near Redfish Bay, which would disturb roughly 3.9 million cubic yards of sediment.
 Dredging is when large amounts of sediment are moved from the seafloor to make a certain section deeper.
 It is necessary for the expansion of the terminal because the ships that come to carry crude oil and LNG are extremely large.

 Love Sanchez told Branch Out that the Karankawa Kadla had testified to the Texas Commission on Environmental Quality (TCEQ), Texas’ State environmental agency, asking them not to approve dredging permits for the Ingleside Energy Center.
 TCEQ did not listen, and after it approved the permit, it went to the federal level for final approval.